asyncapi/website/pages/blog/api-first-with-asyncapi.md

 Operation Traits, Message Traits are an excellent way to reuse chunks of configuration between different operations or messages.

-For instance if various messages share some common headers, you can configure them as Message Traits:
+For instance, if various messages share some common headers, you can configure them as Message Traits:
 ```yml
 components:
   messages: